 First published in Canada in 1985, and if you’ve never came across this as a form of curriculum study for the topic of totalitarian theocracy, or it has been a cautionary tale that has escaped your radar so far, I whole heartedly recommend it.

 Why?
 Well the first thing that struck me was seeing this as a literary modern classic, written in a non-literary style.
 Having never been out of print the writing shouts quality from the start.
 It is not wordy, sentences are deliberately clipped.
 Repetition is widely used for and an easy flow, for instance the second paragraph of Chapter Two the word ‘window’ appears five times in five lines.
 This wouldn’t usually work in prose, but in Atwood’s it does.

 Secondly, Atwood has invented a world.
 I always admire that in any piece, in any kind of artistic format.
 There are Aunts, but not in the true sense of the meaning.
 Religion and prayer is a theme but the Guardians and the Angels are not in the context one might expect.
 People descriptions include: lesser men, unbabies; unwomen; gender traitor.

 The book is visually presented in a way that is aesthetically pleasing and paper smooth.
 Illustrated by Anna and Elena Balbusso.
-Therefore, as well as the Frontispiece there are six colour illustrations printed on a paper material with a fabric feel to the touch, two of which appear below.
+Therefore, as well as the Frontispiece there are six colour illustrations printed on a paper material with a fabric feel to the touch.

 There are techniques in the artwork that also look textured.
 I take an educated guess at a mixed medium of printing inks, acrylic paints, pastels and artist pen with digital enhancement.
 With shades from the Red colour palette, and white, black and gold accentuated in clothing.
 While others have contrasting objects of bold greens and strong blues included.
 Stunningly unusual!